qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 The idea is that any numerical function can be expressed by elementary analytical functions and operations.
 Consequently, using the chain rule, the derivatives of almost any higher-level function become accessible.

-Although there are many applications for this technique, in chapter we want to focus two examples where auto-differentiation becomes relevant.
+Although there are many applications for this technique, in this chapter we want to focus on two examples where auto-differentiation becomes relevant.

 ### Statistics of Excitations between Quantum System and Environment